marcusholmgren/tiny-sales/README.md

 # Tiny sales

-This project is a simple litle sales and inventory API system.
+This project is a simple little sales and inventory API system.
+It has inventory management for products.
+And order management for receiving and processing orders.

 ## Run